 Any wrong or hasty, uncalculated decision with respect to the selection of nothing but the best technology stack for mobile application, will affect its current performance and future growth prospects negatively.

 While these are the issues attached at a much deeper level, which you would face only when you are deep inside the mobile app development process, there are a number of first level issues attached with the wrong choice of the mobile app technology stack as well.

 [Extra: Talking of Cost, Know how much does it cost to develop a mobile app]

 Since you now know what tech stack is and why it is important to know the technology stack, it is time to look into something that matters to a mobile app development company more than knowing the tech stack: Knowing how to choose the best technology stack for mobile application.

-How to Select the Best Tech Stack for Mobile App?
+How to Select the Best Tech Stack for Mobile App Development?

 The ideal mobile application development technology stack that can power your product for success is an outcome of careful consideration and analysis of a number of factors.
 Here are the factors that tend to influence the mobile app technology stack choice for the development of a mobile app –

 There are a number of factors that vary from one app to another –

 - The device on which the app would function

 - The network condition it would run in